YiLisa/552competition/README.md

 This challenge will have you use rock radioactivity measurements to identify which body of water created them.
 More detail about the chanllege can be found at https://xeek.ai/challenges/gamma-log-facies/overview

-win 2nd place in this competition
+Note: this model won the 2nd place in this competition